OssiPesonen/AzureADB2CTokenValidator/README.md

 # AzureADB2CTokenValidator

 A simple implementation of Azure AD B2C token validation with PHP.
-The trick with AD B2C is to fetch the open ID configuration calculate a public key with the modulus and exponent.
+The trick with AD B2C is to fetch your tenant keys to calculate a public key with the modulus and exponent.
 For this we use the PublicKeyLoader from phpseclib3.

 ## Requirements